SoftwareAG/universalmessaging-server-docker-samples/README.md

 	docker images

-    REPOSITORY                  TAG      IMAGE ID        CREATED            VIRTUAL SIZE universalmessaging-server   10.x     5b733a9b987d    39 seconds ago     415 MB
+    REPOSITORY                  TAG      IMAGE ID        CREATED            VIRTUAL SIZE universalmessaging-server   1     	 5b733a9b987d    39 seconds ago     415 MB

 But at this point it is just an image, the Docker equivalent of a VM template, not a running process.

-By default, the Dockerfile will look for the '**umserver**' Universal Messaging realm server instance in the host installation to copy;
-you can build the image from a different instance by providing the "**__instance_name**" build argument.

-	docker build --build-arg __instance_name=testserver --tag universalmessaging-server:10.x

 Running a Docker image
 ======================
 You can turn your new image into a running container with the '*docker run*' command.
-By default, the container will be running a realm server and inside the container we will have runUMTool configured for admin use.
+By default, the container will be running a realm server and inside the container we will have command line tools configured for admin use.

 As a virtualization platform, Docker runs each container in its own isolated network stack.
 Any exposure to the host operating system's network stack, or